aws-samples/amazon-connect-instance-dashboard/README.md

 1. Login into your AWS account and select the appropriate Region.
 2. Open AWS CloudShell.
-3. At the terminal prompt, clone this repo: git clone https://github.com/aws-samples/amazon-connect-instance-dashboard.git .
-Note: if you are not using CloudShell to deploy this solution, you will need to revise bin/amazon-connect-instance-level-dashboard.ts with the correct location of the parameters file.
+3. At the terminal prompt, clone this repo: `git clone https://github.com/aws-samples/amazon-connect-instance-dashboard.git` .
+Note: if you are not using CloudShell to deploy this solution, you will need to revise `bin/amazon-connect-instance-level-dashboard.ts` with the correct location of the parameters file.
-4. Using a standard text editor, create a text file named dashboardparameters.json.
+4. Using a standard text editor, create a text file named `dashboardparameters.json`.
 Copy this into the file:
 ```json
 {
     "ConnectInstanceId": "placeholder-instance-id (36 characters)",